MustardOS/mustardos.github.io/release/progress/golden.md

 * Fixed comparison value for box art splash
 * Fixed network loading specifically for 8188eu dongle
 * Fixed RetroArch running save state file flush on sleep shutdown
+* Fixed volume and brightness bar for the default MustardOS theme,
 * Modified module loader to probe TrimUI GPU initialiser
 * Modified network loader to only remove module for H700 devices
 * Modified swap script to use modprobe force